 The area was originally called Waukeag by the native Penobscot and Maliseet tribes.
 Waukeag referred to a natural glacial formation called a “kame” which can resemble a horseback.
 A kame is a hill or mound of gravel and sand formed by streams on the bottom of slow moving glaciers.
 When the glaciers melted, they left these deposits throughout Maine.
 Waukeag meant “a horseback in a place where the tide runs out strong” and referred to the kame in the great tidal stream that fills Sullivan Harbor, Sullivan Falls north through Taunton Bay, and Hog Bay in Franklin.

 Sullivan, Maine, and its east and west sections,are located about 13 miles (21 km) south-southwest of Ellsworth along the Coastal US Route One corridor (see Route One pull-off area) and 13 miles (21 km) from the entrance to the Schoodic Peninsula section of Acadia National Park.
-View the Schoodic map to see how to get there.
+View the following map to see how to get there.
 Note how close Bar Harbor on Mount Desert Island is at the lower left.
 However, roadwise or drive time is quite different.